 The lake bottom varies between clay, sand and silt and depending on which swim you are in, it can be quite undulating in places.
 It would certainly help to study our pictures on the website of the lake drained down and our contour map.
 There are a number of features to fish to and varying gradients that run away from the 4 islands.
 All of which will prove important factors when choosing your presentation.

-Try as light a lead as possible, 1.5oz – 2oz should be more than ample.
-If your using a bait boat and don’t need to cast then you could probably get down to 1oz with weighted rig tubing and a super sharp hook.
-A flat style lead will help you hold your spot as will chopped boilies if your fishing tight to the island margins especially where the drop off is steep.
+Experiment with your lead weight.
+1.5oz – 2oz should be more than ample especially if your using a bait boat and weighted rig tubing and super sharp hooks.
+A flat style lead will help you hold your spot as will chopped boilies if you are fishing tight to the island margins where the drop off can be steep in places.

 A foam riser nugget on your hook will ensure your hookbait sinks slowly and doesn’t sink should you hit a silty spot.

 Once your lead has hit the lake bottom it is imperative you that you don’t pull it back and risk masking the hook point.
 Not even a fraction!
 This could make all the difference!